Maay Maay

-Mai-Mai, commonly spelled Maay Maay (also known as Af-Maay, Af-Maymay, or simply Maay; the Mai-Mai spelling is rarely used but it is most often spoken), is a dialect of the Somali language of the Cushitic branch of the Afro-Asiatic family.
+Mai-Mai, commonly spelled Maay Maay (also known as Af-Maay, Af-Maymay, or simply Maay; the Mai-Mai spelling is rarely used but it is most often spoken) is a dialect of the Somali language.
 It is mainly spoken in Somalia and adjacent parts of Ethiopia and Kenya.
 In Somalia, it is spoken in South West state, Jubaland state, and Banadir.
-It is one of the dialects of the Somali language.

 Overview

 Somali linguistic varieties are divided into three main groups: Northern, Benadir, and Maay.
 Northern Somali (or Northern-Central Somali) forms the basis for Standard Somali.

-Maay is principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southern regions of Somalia, particularly in South West.
+Maay is principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southern regions of Somalia.
 Its speech area extends from the southwestern border with Ethiopia to a region close to the coastal strip between Mogadishu and Kismayo, including the city of Baidoa.
-Maay is not mutually comprehensible with Northern Somali or Benadir, and it differs considerably in sentence structure and phonology.
+Maay is partially mutually comprehensible with Northern Somali, with the degree of divergence comparable to that between Spanish and Portuguese.
+Despite these linguistic differences, Somali speakers collectively view themselves as speaking a common language.
 It is also not generally used in education or media.
-However, Maay speakers often use Standard Somali as a lingua franca.
-It is learned via mass communications, internal migration, and urbanisation.
+However, Maay speakers often use Standard Somali as a lingua franca, which is learned via mass communications, internal migration and urbanization.

 Although past scholars have maintained the assumption that Maay is not mutually comprehensible with Northern Somali it was done so without it being tested for.
 A more recent study by Deqa Hassan tested the mutual intelligibility between Af-Maay and Af-Maxaa speakers (Northern Somali).

 The study found that Af-Maay is partially mutually intelligible to Af-Maxaa (Northern Speakers) and that intelligibility increases with increased understanding of Standard Somali.
 Which implies understanding of standard Somali (Northern Somali) increases the chance of understanding Af-Maay.
 This accounts for the most significant linguistic factor that ties both language variations together.
 Therefore Af-Maay is categorized as a Type 5 dialect for the overlapping common cultural history it shares with Af Maxaa speakers which explains its somewhat mutual intelligibility.